 Btu (British Thermal Unit): A unit of energy consumed by or delivered to a building.
 A Btu is defined as the amount of energy required to increase the temperature of 1 pound of water by 1 degree Fahrenheit, at normal atmospheric pressure.
 Energy consumption is expressed in Btu to allow for consumption comparisons among fuels that are measured in different units.
 (See Btu Conversion Factors and Metric Conversion Factors.)

-Btu Conversion Factors: The Btu conversion factors used for for the CBECS are shown in the following table.
-Only the Natural gas factor differed between the 199 and 2003 surveys.
+Btu Conversion Factors: The Btu conversion factors used for the CBECS are shown in the following table, by CBECS survey year when they differ.